Chronic Knee Pain? Which Phase Are You?

 - Additional booster injections are available if needed.

-All regenerative medicine procedures performed at StemX are performed using an Amniotic Tissue injection which is Regulated by the United States Food and Drug Administration as Human Cells, Tissues, Cellular and Tissue-Based Products (HCT/P's) under Section 361.ecision.
+All regenerative medicine procedures performed at StemX by Spark are performed using an Amniotic Tissue injection which is Regulated by the United States Food and Drug Administration as Human Cells, Tissues, Cellular and Tissue-Based Products (HCT/P's) under Section 361.decision.

 This healthcare practitioner performs one or more stem cell therapies that have not yet been approved by the United States Food and Drug Administration.
-You are encouraged to consult with your primary care physician prior to undergoing a stem cell therapy.
+You are encouraged to consult with your primary care physician prior to undergoing a regenerative therapy.